mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 - -->

+### Clipboard

+- Clipboard paste is now enabled by default.
+The flag `clipboardPaste` is no longer needed to be passed to the `experimentalFeatures` prop to enable it.
+- The clipboard related exports `ignoreValueFormatterDuringExport` and `splitClipboardPastedText` are not anymore prefixed with `unstable_`.

 ### Print export

 - The print export will now only print the selected rows if there are any.